 I’d love to know what you think of the pool noodle place card holders.
 Is it something you would make to add to your table decor?
 If carving pool noodles isn’t quite your style then you’ll love these little topiaries we made from beads.

-If you like the idea of making pool noodle place cardholders, don’t forget to pin it for later.
+If you like the idea of making rustic topiary place card holders from a pool noodle don’t forget to pin it for later.

 Do you have any special plans for Valentine’s Day?
 I must admit, we don’t really make a big thing of it.
 We prefer to surprise our loved ones with gifts and love notes throughout the year.
 What about you?
 I’d love to hear how you celebrate, or not.
 Either way here’s wishing and your loved ones a beautiful February and remember to pop on over to see what craftiness the rest of the IBC have come up with.